-The Corporation and its wholly or majority owned subsidiary companies are controlled through its Managing Board ("the Board").
-The Board's main roles are to ensure that the Corporation complies in every respect with the provisions of the KCRC Ordinance to create value for its sole shareholder, i.e. the Hong Kong Special Administrative Region Government, to provide leadership to the Corporation, to approve the Corporation's strategic objectives and to ensure that the necessary financial and other resources are made available to Management to enable them to meet those objectives.
+The Corporation and its wholly or majority owned subsidiaries are controlled through its Managing Board ("the Board").
+The Board's main roles are to ensure that the Corporation complies in every respect with the provisions of the KCRC Ordinance to create value for its sole shareholder, i.e. the Hong Kong Special Administrative Region Government ("the Government"), to provide leadership to the Corporation, to approve the Corporation's strategic objectives and to ensure that the necessary financial and other resources are made available to Management to enable them to meet those objectives.
 The Board has a schedule of matters reserved for its approval.
 The specific responsibilities reserved for the Board include but are not limited to:

-- (a) rules for conduct of the Corporation's business; - (b) Three Year Business Plan, including revenue, expenses and capital budget for the ensuing year, annual manpower plan and pay review; - (c) annual budget;
+- (a) rules for conduct of the Corporation's business;

+- (b) Three-Year Business Plans:

+- (c) annual budgets;

-- (d) annual report and audited financial statements; - (e) recommendations with respect to dividend payments; - (f) major business strategies; and - (g) award of major contracts and significant variations to those contracts.
+- (d) annual reports and audited financial statements; - (e) recommendations with respect to dividend payments; - (f) major business strategies; and - (g) award of major contracts and significant variations to those contracts.

-In addition to the above, Management must report to the Board monthly on significant developments, together with the operating and financial results, information on use of the Corporate Seal, awarding of major contracts, and any other matters which may be required by the Board from time to time.
+In addition to the above, Management must report to the Board monthly on significant developments, together with the operating and financial results, information on use of the Corporate Seal, award of major contracts, and any other matters which may be required by the Board from time to time.
 The Board has delegated all other authorities to carry out the Corporation's activities to the Chief Officer.